 Determine the height you need your wildflowers to be by holding them up against your container.
 Then using pruning shears, trim excess stems and leaves from both the fern and Queen Anne’s Lace.

-Use sharp pruning shears to make a clean cut.
+Use sharp pruning shears to make a fresh clean angled cut.

 You want to trim the leaves to allow the stems to fit into your water containers.

-If the stems have been in water for some time, then you will want to make a fresh angle cut to the stem before placing in container.
+If you have stored the stems in water prior to arranging them, you need to make a fresh angle cut to the stem before arranging them.

 Place Water Containers Inside the Basket

-First, add a few fern stems at the back of the containers.
+First, add a few wild fern stems at the back of the containers.

 Click Image To Shop

-Allow the fern to act as a backdrop for the Queen Anne’s Lace stems.
+Let the wild fern stems be a backdrop for the Queen Anne’s Lace stems.

 Finally, add more of your fern clippings to the front of the Queen Anne’s Lace flower and let it drape over the edge of the basket.

-Ta-Da Cheap & Easy Queen Anne’s Lace Flower Arrangement
+Ta-Da FREE & Easy Queen Anne’s Lace Flower Arrangement

-Don’t you love these fresh look of these wildflowers?
+Don’t you love the fresh look of these wildflowers?

-I love Queen Anne’s Lace and the wild fern was such a bonus.
-If you don’t have access to fern, you can substitute with Rosemary stems or any greenery that you have growing on your property.
+I love Queen Anne’s Lace, and the wild fern was such a bonus.
+If you don’t have access to fern, you can substitute with Rosemary stems or any greenery that you have growing in your garden.

 I decided to use the Cheap and Easy Queen Anne’s Lace Arrangement on the greenhouse wall.